 Reading in Second Grade

-In order to build reading skills, your 2nd grader:
+To build reading skills, your second grader:

-- Reads more complex words such as two-syllable words.
+- Reads more complex words, such as two-syllable words.

 - Reads words with common prefixes and suffixes, for example: pre-, re-, un-, -able, -ad, and -er.

-- Reads grade-appropriate irregularly spelled words (consult your child’s teacher for a specific list of these words).
+- Reads grade-appropriate, irregularly spelled words (consult your child’s teacher for a specific list of these words).

 - Understands the structure of a story, specifically the purpose of beginnings (introducing the text) and endings (concluding the text).

-- Understands the most important details of a text: its main purpose and the “who”, “what,” “where,” “when,” “why,” and “how” of a text.
+- Understands the most important details of a text—its main purpose and the “who,” “what,” “where,” “when,” “why,” and “how.”

 - Begins to make connections within and between texts.